convox/praxis-docs/content/walkthroughs/local.md

     web     | ✅  / returned expected content
     web     | ✅  /index.json returned expected content

-If you'd like to see the test fail, open `config.toml` and delete the `theme = "docdock"` line and run `cx test` again.
+If you'd like to see the test fail, open `config.toml` and remove "JSON" from the `home = ["HTML", "JSON"]` line and run `cx test` again.
+Remember to change it back to keep tests passing.

 With the `convox.yml` file and a `cx test` command you have achieved development / test environment parity.